lungd/openworm-experiments/2017-08-03/AS_DA_DB/README.md

 # Description

-In these experiments we wanted to recreate Figure 6 (A2) of *"A ventral nerve cord CPG may underlie locomotion in C. elegans"* (Olivares et al.)
+In these experiments, we wanted to recreate Figure 6 (A2) of *"A ventral nerve cord CPG may underlie locomotion in C. elegans"* (Olivares et al.)

 They described an oscillating circuit with AS, DA, and DB motor neurons.
 AS reaches an active steady state without any synaptic input.